-School Calendar 3-4 The People of St. Coletta 5 ANSWERS TO FREQUENTLY ASKED QUESTIONS 6 Tell me about St. Coletta What is the history of St. Coletta?
-What are the facilities like and what special equipment is available?
-What does a typical classroom look like?
-What is the tuition at St. Coletta?
+School Calendar 3-4 The People of St. Coletta 5 ANSWERS TO FREQUENTLY ASKED QUESTIONS 6 Tell me about St. Coletta 6 What is the history of St. Coletta?
+6 What are the facilities like and what special equipment is available?
+6-7 What does a typical classroom look like?
+7 What is the tuition at St. Coletta?
 Are there any other fees I'll need to pay?
-What services does St. Coletta offer?
-How is my child's IEP developed and who participates at the meeting?
+7 What services does St. Coletta offer?
+7-8 How is my child's IEP developed and who participates at the meeting?
 8 How is my local school jurisdiction involved in my child's education?
-How do we know our child is progressing?
+8 How do we know our child is progressing?
 Will my child receive grades?
-Will my child have to participate in State-wide testing?
-If I am dissatisfied with some part of my child's IEP what can do I?
-What will my child receive when he or she graduates?
-How is the St. Coletta program structured?
-How is St. Coletta handling educational services in light of COVID-19?
-How will I know what is going on in my child's classroom?
-Am I allowed to visit my child's classroom?
-What else is provided; will my child participate in community-based activities?
-How is my child transported to school and community-based instruction outings?
-What is the length of the school day?
-What if I have to pick-up or drop off my child?
-Do you offer before and after school care?
-What are the policies regarding attendance?
-What are the policies regarding truancy?
-What is the school's policy on bullying?
-What is the school's policy on reporting abuse/neglect?
-Does my child need a physical exam before he or she can attend school?
-What happens in the event of inclement weather?
-My child takes medication.
+8 Will my child have to participate in State-wide testing?
+8 If I am dissatisfied with some part of my child's IEP what can do I?
+9 What will my child receive when he or she graduates?
+9 How is the St. Coletta program structured?
+9 How will I know what is going on in my child's classroom?
+9 Am I allowed to visit my child's classroom?
+9 What else is provided; will my child participate in community-based activities?
+9 How is my child transported to school and community-based instruction outings?
+10 What is the length of the school day?
+10 What if I have to pick-up or drop off my child?
+10 Do you offer before and after school care?
+10 What are the policies regarding attendance?
+10-11 What are the policies regarding truancy?
+11-12 What is the school's policy on bullying?
+12 What is the school's policy on reporting abuse/neglect?
+12 Does my child need a physical exam before he or she can attend school?
+12 What happens in the event of inclement weather?
+12 My child takes medication.
 How are medications administered?
-Are meals provided?
-How is student behavior managed?
-What is St. Coletta's policy on student suspension?
-My child has difficult behaviors.
+13 Are meals provided?
+13 How is student behavior managed?
+13-14 What is St. Coletta's policy on student suspension?
+14-15 My child has difficult behaviors.
 Can they be discharged because of them?
-What is the school's weapons/drug policy?
-Does the school have an emergency preparedness plan?
-Why can't I send my child to school when he is sick?
-Can teachers help me with child care at home?
-Who is allowed to see my child's records?
-What is the school's policy on cell phones and electronic devices?
-Can I learn about the qualifications of my child's teacher?
-Is there a dress code?
-Can my child participate in Special Olympics More questions?
+15 What is the school's weapons/drug policy?
+15 Does the school have an emergency preparedness plan?
+15-16 Why can't I send my child to school when he is sick?
+16 Can teachers help me with child care at home?
+16 Who is allowed to see my child's records?
+16 What about photographs?
+17 What is the school's policy on cell phones and electronic devices?
+17 Can I learn about the qualifications of my child's teacher?
+17 What is the State Education Agency Complaint Resolution Policy?
+17 Is there a dress code?
+17 Can my child participate in Special Olympics 17 More questions?
+18

-ST. COLETTA SCHOOL CALENDAR 2022-2023 (7/2022)
+ST. COLETTA SCHOOL CALENDAR 2023-2024 (5/2023)

-SCHOOL INSTRUCTIONAL HOURS: MON/TUES/THURS/FRI (8:30AM TO 3PM); WED (8:30AM TO 12:30PM) AFTER CARE IS NOT AVAILABLE THROUGH THE SCHOOL ON EARLY DISMISSAL DAYS
+SCHOOL INSTRUCTIONAL HOURS: MON/TUES/THURS/FRI (8:30AM TO 3PM); WED (8:30AM TO 12:30PM)\

+\AFTER CARE IS NOT AVAILABLE THROUGH THE SCHOOL ON EARLY DISMISSAL DAYS

-AUGUST 2022
+AUGUST 2023

-Wednesday, August 17: New Hire Orientation Begins Wednesday, August 24: Returning Staff Orientation Monday, August 29: First Day of School
+Wednesday, August 16: New Hire Orientation Begins Wednesday, August 23: Returning Staff Orientation

+Monday, August 28: First Day of School

-SEPTEMBER 2022
+SEPTEMBER 2023

-Monday, September 5: Labor Day (School Closed) Wednesday, September 21: Staff Development Day (No School for Students)
+Monday, September 4: Labor Day (School Closed)

+Wednesday, September 20: Staff Development Day (No School for Students)

-OCTOBER 2022
+OCTOBER 2023

-Monday, October 10: Indigenous Peoples Day (School Closed) Wednesday, October 26: Staff Development Day (No School for Students)
+Monday, October 9: Indigenous Peoples Day (School Closed)

+Wednesday, October 25: Staff Development Day (No School for Students)

-NOVEMBER 2022
+NOVEMBER 2023

-Friday, November 11: Veterans Day (School Closed)Wednesday, November 23 - Friday, November 25: Thanksgiving Holiday (School Closed)
+Friday, November 10: Veterans Day (School Closed)

+Wednesday, November 22 - Friday, November 24: Thanksgiving Holiday (School Closed)

-DECEMBER 2022
+DECEMBER 2023

-Wednesday, December 21 - Monday, January 2: Winter Break (School Closed)
+Friday, December 22 - Tuesday, January 2: Winter Break (School Closed)

-JANUARY 2023
+JANUARY 2024